7 reasons the police culture is broken (and how to fix it)

-However, some elements of the culture are broken, and in order to fix it we need leaders and trainers to think differently.
+However, some elements of the culture are broken, and in order to fix it, we need police leaders and police trainers to think differently.

 Next, we need to understand leadership can be learned and can be developed.
-We should be providing ongoing leadership training to people in all levels of the organization starting with the patrol officers.
+We should be providing ongoing leadership training to people in all levels of the organization, starting with patrol officers.

-3. We will risk our lives to save a fellow officer while at the same time ignoring dangerous behaviors like driving too fast, not wearing the seatbelt, not wearing the body armor, not calling for backup and not waiting for backup.
+We will risk our lives to save a fellow officer while at the same time ignoring dangerous behaviors like driving too fast, not wearing a seatbelt, not wearing body armor, not calling for backup and not waiting for backup.

 We do exhaustive investigations to get to the facts and reveal the truth for criminal cases but when it involves our own, we thrive on rumor and innuendo.

-The Solution: Be supportive of fellow officers.
-Seek to get all the fact and determine why the officer did what they did at that moment in time.
+The solution: Be supportive of fellow officers.
+Seek to get all the facts and determine why the officer did what they did at that moment in time.
 Understand we are all human and sometimes we make less-than-desirable decisions, especially under stress.

-5. Many academies still have a culture where they believe the way to teach new recruits’ respect is to yell and scream at them and punish them with pushups or other physical activity every time they do something wrong.
+Many academies still have a culture where they believe the way to teach new recruits respect is to yell and scream at them and punish them with pushups or other physical activity every time they do something wrong.

-The Solution: Teach respect by treating recruits with respect.
-Have high standards, create the expectation that they will have to work hard to succeed.
+The solution: Teach respect by treating recruits with respect.
+Have high standards and create the expectation that recruits will have to work hard to succeed.